HP ENVY 6555e Printer Review

 • Poor color accuracy.

-The HP ENVY 6555e is sub-par for use in small and home offices.
+The HP ENVY 6555e is sub-par for use in small offices.
 Although it produces high-quality documents, it's very slow, printing only eight black or four color document pages per minute.
 It also requires a fair amount of maintenance because its ink cartridges run out quickly, and its input tray only holds 100 sheets of paper.
-There's an automatic document feeder to scan long, multi-page documents; unfortunately, it only scans up to three pages per minute and doesn't support duplex scanning.
+The device features an automatic document feeder for scanning long, multi-page documents; however, it has a scanning speed of only three pages per minute and doesn't support duplex scanning.
 Additionally, scans often come out crooked when using the feeder.

 Pros